The Miracle Man (1919 film): Reception

 The Miracle Man was well received by both critics and audiences.
 Initially produced for $126,000, the film grossed $1,000,000 in theatrical rentals and became the second highest-grossing film of 1919.
 During the film's run at the Orchestra Hall in Chicago, (where it broke all house records), airplanes dropped free tickets and brass coins which read "The Miracle Man is here" printed on one side and "Have faith, keep this" on the other.

 Because of the film's success, it launched its leads, Compson, Meighan and Chaney, into stardom.
 Meighan later went on to major leading roles while Chaney became one of the highest paid character actors in Hollywood until his death in 1930.
 Compson's name rose above the titles of most of the movies she made for the rest of the silent era.
 George Loane Tucker received critical success from the film and planned more, but only completed one more film before his death in 1921.

 In 1920, Photoplay magazine held a "Letter Contest" polling their readers regarding their twelve favorite films.
-The Miracle Man ranked at #1, beating out Broken Blossoms, The Birth of a Nation, and The Kid.
+The Miracle Man ranked at #1, beating out Broken Blossoms, The Birth of a Nation, and Cabiria.